Kyuwri/Kyuwri/README.md

 🍿 Hi!
 Ty for visting my page!
 I don't really have much here QuQ I only just started playing PT, so feel free to interact, sit with me, or whatever! ^^ Anytime I'm online, I'll most likely be semi-afk ethier watching YouTube, drawing, reading, and stalking from the sidelines unknowingly.
 I apologise if I don't type much I'm very quiet and also much more a VCer TuT

 ‼️ Some notes ig: I don't RP at all.
 I'm not interested in shipping on PT, don't act like a ship while interacting with me.
-Do NOT chat with me if under 14.
-Lastly, If you really want my attention, you can just send a Discord request and message me first, I'm guaranteed to see it nearly immediately!!
+Lastly, Do NOT chat with me if under 14.

 ### Currently playing:
 [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&cover_image=true&theme=novatorem&show_offline=true&background_color=121212&interchange=false&bar_color=53b14f&bar_color_cover=true)](https://spotify-github-profile.kittinanx.com/api/view?uid=azsf26ttyxkalss13gafqesh2&redirect=true)